AMVCCB/GeneralCalculator/README.md

 # Real Calculator-Unit Converter for Android.

 ## Overview
 This is A calculator for android.
 The application is base on the [Calculator N+](https://github.com/tranleduy2000/ncalc) with some special features (Simplify expressions) and (Pi number).
 The results are displayed by Latex.
-This project is an open source project that allows people to study, ad-free application.
+This project is an open source project that allows people to study, free application.

 Get lite version in Google Play Store